 1. What resources are provided to aid in teaching?

 Not all digital writing programs supply the same materials.
 Most provide writing prompts for assignments, but the better ones allow teachers to customize assignments to fit their needs.
 You should be able to add your own readings or media, edit the rubrics, and more.
-Ideally, digital writing programs should also offer guidelines for peer review as well as a dedicated space in the platform for feedback from peers and teachers.
+Ideally, digital writing programs should also offer guidelines for peer review as well as a dedicated space in the platform for writing feedback from peers and teachers.
 In addition to feedback, offering mentor texts that align with writing prompts can be a helpful feature.
 Bonus points for any digital writing program that includes grammar lessons to scaffold the editing process!

 2. Are all the steps of the writing process included?